-Get access to 6 articles by subscribing to Retirement Watch and Retirement Watch Spotlight Series.
+Get access to our full article archive by subscribing to Retirement Watch and Retirement Watch Spotlight Series.

 The tax rules for selling a personal residence seem to generate more widespread misunderstanding than most other parts of the tax code.
 The rules themselves are fairly simple as tax code provisions go.
 One problem seems to be that many people looking to sell homes don’t realize that the rules were overhauled in 1997.
 Another […]

 “Aging in place” is a phrase associated with older Americans who wish to stay in their homes for as long as they’re able to.
 And according to an AARP 2015 survey, nearly 90% of respondents indicated a desire to do exactly that.
 Yet hardly anyone has developed a plan for how.
 Until now… Last week, […]